mlops-recofilm/recofilm/readme.md

 ## Project Overview

+This project aims to implement a movie recommendation system using various preprocessing steps, model building, and creating a user interface.
 This project implements a movie and a user recommendation system using collaborative filtering.
 The system is designed to suggest movies to users based on their historical movie ratings and similarities with other users.
 Recommender systems are built on MovieLens dataset with 100,000 movie ratings.
 These Recommender systems were built using Pandas operations and by fitting KNN to suggest movies for the users based on similar users.